neilgogogo/digital_musicology/README.md

 ○ What is the larger context of your project?

-Beethoven’ s music composing is always divided into 3 stages (Von Lenz W, 2010).
-And in these two division methods, it is widely accepted that there was a style changing process when he lost the ability of hearing.
-And realising the fact is always considered as a milestone between the second and third stage (regarding the 4 stages division method).
+Based on the previous discussion, Beethoven’ s music composing is often divided into 3 stages (Von Lenz W, 2010).
+The period of Beethoven's composing (the so-called three styles) corresponds to the developmental stage of his deafness (Saccenti, 2011).
+Although the correlation does not imply causality, it could still be reliable remarks for dividing his career life.
+So we will only use his deafness as milestones to mark the boundaries of his creative career.

 ○ Why is it interesting (for you)?

 Beethoven is one of the most famous musicians all over the world.
-Hearing ability is very important to a musician because music always interacts with people through ears.
-Musicians need to listen to their music to appreciate it and think about how to modify and improve it.
-So we wonder how  Beethoven adjusted his composing style to his increasingly weak ability of hearing.
-Because of our limited background on music appreciation, we would like to focus more on technical aspects and to base on some data analysis methods to find out the difference.
+In most cases, musicians need to listen to their music to appreciate it and think about how to improve it.
+But as for Beethoven, he was hearing the music he composed internally and feeling it with his fingerings as interpretive clues after deafness (Newman, 1982).
+So this could be another perspective to distinguish composition styles in different periods.
+We wonder how Beethoven’s composing style changed with his increasingly weak ability of hearing.
+Also, we would like to focus more on technical aspects and to base on some data analysis methods to find out the difference, rather than the causality between his deafness and composition styles.

 ○ What are possible outcomes?

-We have find some information on the Wikipedia that after deafness, Beethoven tended to use low or medium notes in his work to better understand his work at the initial phase of realising he is losing the ability of hearing.
-But when he became totally deaf, he no longer limited his use of notes any more.
+From Saccenti’s study, we know that after deafness, Beethoven tended to use low or medium notes in his work (2011), which is possible to  better understand his work at the initial phase of realising he is losing the ability of hearing.
+We also hypothesize that when he became totally deaf after 1825, he no longer limited his use of notes any more.
 He did not try to compose music he can listen to.
 He gradually returned to his initial composing style.

 ## Concepts and Data